Padres

 Their first Fall Classic appearances came in 1984.
 While the Detroit Tigers wound up taking down the Padres in five games to clinch the Series, the Padres had hope as a franchise as they had finally played meaningful baseball in October.

 The New York Yankees cruised to a sweep in the Padres second World Series appearance in 1998.
 While San Diego was a talented team, the Yankees were simply overpowering as they went on to win two more World Series in back-to-back seasons in 1999 and 2000.
+But for now, their World Series trophy closet remains barren.

 Important Team Events